Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Analysis shows 36 active public transport stops in Ashfield - North.
-These are served by 19 bus routes offering 1,486 weekly passenger trips combined.
-Accessibility is rated excellent with residents typically 128 meters from the nearest stop.
+Transport analysis shows 36 active stops operating in Ashfield - North, with a mix of bus services.
+These stops are served by 19 individual routes, providing 1,486 weekly passenger trips collectively.
+Transport accessibility is rated excellent, with residents typically located 128 meters from the nearest stop.

-Service frequency averages 212 trips daily across all routes, equating to about 41 weekly trips per individual stop.
+Service frequency averages 212 trips per day across all routes, equating to approximately 41 weekly trips per stop.

 Frequently Asked Questions - Transport